 P.S.
-91 is a Performing Arts elementary school in the University Heights section of the Bronx serving 525 students in grades K-5.
+91 is a Performing Arts Elementary School in the University Heights section of the Bronx serving 442 students in grades K-5.
 It is presently a school in good standing in terms of NYSED accountability.
 We have General Education, Special Education (ICT and Self-Contained), English as a New Language (ENL), and Bilingual classroom settings.
 We also offer services that include ENL support, counseling, SETSS, occupational therapy, physical therapy, as well as mono- and bilingual speech therapy.
 Student attendance is 91%.
 Meridith Nasjletti has been principal at this school for 11 years.

 SPECIAL INITIATIVES: ARTS: We are very proud of our ever-growing Arts program.
 We offer classes in visual and performing arts, including music, art, theater and dance.
 Our music teachers organize concerts in the Winter and Spring that are enjoyed by the entire school community, including parents and elected officials.
 Music programs include Select Choir and Orchestra.
-Our Arts program is also supported by outside partnerships including Jazz at Lincoln Center, Rosie’s Theater Kids, Studio in a School, Education Through Music and Material for the Arts.
+Our Arts program is also supported by outside partnerships including Jazz at Lincoln Center, Rosie’s Theater Kids, Education Through Music and Material for the Arts.
 These art programs have had a positive impact on parental involvement and increased the opportunities to invite parents into school.
-In addition to the Arts, during remote learning, we offered a Stem and Robotics program, which will continue during the 2021-2022 school year.
+In addition to the Arts, we offer a Stem program.

 PBIS: We are excited to share our school-wide Positive Behavior Interventions and Support (PBIS) program.
 We have created a Social Emotional Learning Center (SELC) to support a shift to a more positive discipline structure.
 In the SELC, you might witness Restorative Circles, Crisis De-escalation, Ruler, Community Circles and stress reduction techniques with the addition of a new partnership Brain Power.
 Brainpower will expose students, staff and parents to mindfulness practice, including yoga, brain breaks and meditation.
 Students are expected to meet school wide behavioral expectations.
 Each class's schedule also integrates the Responsive Classroom practices during